-We will begin in-person worship services starting on Sunday, June 7, 2020.
+We resumed in-person worship services on Sunday, June 7, 2020.

 Some foundational considerations: